terratenff/vrp-gen-alg/variables/parameter_settings/README.md

   - Invalid individual is mutated and validated.
 Whenever the individual is invalid it is mutated again.
 Once the individual is valid, the mutation stops.
 - 4: Best Individual + Mutation
   - Invalidity correction functions 1 and 3 combined.
 The best individual is taken and then continuously mutated until it is valid.
+- 5: Retry Individual Creation
+  - Instead of attempting to fix an invalid individual, it is instead discarded, and the algorithm proceeds as normal.

 #### filtration_frequency